 DefeatDD works with other stakeholders and coalitions on community messages, materials, and campaigns during key annual moments like World Water Day (March 22), Global Handwashing Day (October 15), World Pneumonia Day (November 12), and World Toilet Day (November 19), to name a few.
 We also participate in CORE Group’s Health/WASH Network.

-DefeatDD and path
+DefeatDD and PATH

 DefeatDD aims to raise greater awareness about ongoing efforts to defeat diarrheal disease, both within PATH and beyond.